WHAT ARE KEYWORDS AND WHY ARE THEY IMPORTANT?

-Yachting Pages presents a guide to these keyterms, uncovering the basics of keyword ranking and research and helping digital marketers to begin improving their online presence.
+Yachting Pages presents a guide to these keyterms, uncovering the basics of keyword research and ranking and helping digital marketers to begin improving their online presence.

 What are keywords and phrases?

-Keywords and phrases are simply the terms that users type into search engine search boxes to find the relevant information that matches what they are looking for – in the superyacht industry, this may be a ‘Yacht agent in Palma’, or ‘Superyacht marinas in Florida’, for example.
+Keywords and phrases are simply the terms that users type into search-engine search boxes to find the relevant information that matches what they are looking for – in the superyacht industry, this may be a ‘yacht agent in Palma’ or ‘superyacht marina in Florida’, for example.

 Why are these important to you as a marine business?
 Well, they are ultimately what Google and other search engines use to work out what your website and its pages are about, so they can return the relevant pages for user searches.
 They help your business to be found online by its end users by increasing visibility in search rankings.

 Think about it, how many times a day do you search the web for businesses using general search words and phrases for products or services, or ask Google a general question?
-I would hazard a guess and say you likely often do this rather than using a business name, or typing a domain into the search bar.
+I would hazard a guess and say you likely often do this rather than using the exact business name or URL.

-Here at Yachting Pages, over 70% of our users currently find, or stumble upon our web pages and content like this online.
+Here at Yachting Pages, over 86% of our users currently find, or stumble upon our web pages and content like this online.
 It’s known as ‘organic’ search.
-That’s why we have a team of digital experts who spend their time optimising our pages on behalf of our online advertisers and users.
+That’s why we have a team of digital marketing experts who spend their time optimising our pages on behalf of our online advertisers and users.

-How do I choose my keywords and terms?
+How do I choose keywords and terms for my business?

 So, how do you choose these keywords so you can appear?
 Before we get into that, it’s worth noting that it is definitely not as simple as picking a few keywords to target and stuffing your pages full of them.
 Keyword research is actually a highly complex topic in itself, often subject to change hourly and unexpectedly.

-You will certainly not see instant results by adding keywords and terms to your pages as you are likely not the only business targeting these keyterms; it is another long-term project, so you have to work hard to rise up the rankings over time.
+You will certainly not see instant results by adding keywords and terms to your web pages, as you are likely not the only business targeting these keyterms; it is another long-term project, so you have to work hard to rise up the rankings over time.